moggers87/exhibition/README.rst

 for support requests too - these are very helpful in showing me where documentation is required or needs improving.

-There are however some items I won't consider for inclusion:

-- Functionality to upload the static site once generated.
-This is and shall remain out of scope for this project.
-- Windows support.
-I've tried maintaining packages before that have Windows support.
-I usually end up breaking it as I have no way to test out my changes on a regular basis.
-- Python 2 support.

 Code Of Conduct
 ---------------